KhronosGroup/glTF/extensions/Khronos/KHR_draco_mesh_compression/README.md

 #### version
 The version of Draco encoder used to compress the mesh.
 This is used for verifying compatibility of Draco encoder and decoder.
 With this property, the loader could easily determine if the current decoder supports decoding the data.

+### Order of attributes
+One thing to note is that the order of attributes stored in the extension.
+We define that the order should be the same as `attributes` in `primitive`.
+E.g, in the example above, `POSITION` will have attribute id 0 in the decoded mesh, and `NORMAL` as 1, `TEXCOORD_0` as 2.
+The id should be used along with `accessors` to correctly load all attributes from extension.

 #### Restrictions on geometry type
 When using this extension, the `mode` of `primitive` could only be one of `POINTS`, `TRIANGLES` and `TRIANGLE_STRIP` and the mesh data will be decoded accordingly.
 For example, if `mode` is `POINTS`, then the